 Is it illegal to rent a property without an EPC?

 Yes, it is.
 Since 1 October 2008, the law has stated that any building which has been constructed, marketed for sale or to tenants for rent must have a valid energy rating certificate.

 MEES stands for Minimum Energy Efficiency Standard.
 It came into force on 1 April 2018 and set new energy efficiency regulations for private rented properties throughout the UK.

-It’s designed to highlight low standards of energy efficiency in properties in a bid to get landlords to take measures to raise them.
+It’s designed to highlight low standards of energy efficiency in properties in a bid to get landlords to take measures to improve them.
 This means the lowest rating your home can achieve and still be rented out is an ‘E’ rating.
-If it’s rated ‘F’ or ‘G’, in most cases it is now illegal to rent it out and you must make improvements if you wish to do so.
+If it’s rated ‘F’ or ‘G’, in most cases it’s now illegal to rent it out and you’ll need to make improvements if you wish to do so.
 You will never need to spend more than £3,500 (including VAT) on energy efficiency improvements.

 If you can’t improve your property to EPC E for £3,500 or less, you should make all the improvements which can be made up to that amount, then register an ‘all improvements made’ exemption.
 For more information look at the government guidance.